Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 Ancient | Melee, Fireball (range 5), Fire Breath (2-5), Close Blast | 15 |

-Each dragon has a health and energy level which need to be tracked and made visible to all players at the table.
-For tracking these levels, we need something which is easy to read for all players at the table.
-Players should be able to assess the status of all dragons on the board during their plotting phase.
+Each dragon has a health and energy level which is tracked and made visible to all players at the table.
+Players are able to assess the status of all dragons on the board during their plotting phase.

-A series of ratcheting wheels is a satisfying solution:
+A series of ratcheting wheels was the initial solution:

-Unfortunately after extended use the ratcheting mechanism loosens up enough to be annoying, so an alternative approach using a slider was also designed:
+Unfortunately after extended use the ratcheting mechanism loosened up too much, so an alternative approach using a slider was designed:

-During the plotting phase, each player will need to be able to plot 3 turns worth of movement and combat actions for 4 dragons, in secret.
-At the end of the plotting phase, plotted actions should be easily revealed to all players in a concise and easy-to-understand way.
-We can achieve this by using a hex on the plotting board to visually distinguish the results of the various movement actions.
-This way, the plotting board itself acts as a quick reference for where the dragon will end up after the plotted move.
-For combat action, we can distinguish the various attacks by the use of additional pegs (a line of pegs indicates a Fire Breath, as opposed to a single peg indicating a Fireball).
-After much experimentation we end up with the following design:
+During the plotting phase, each player plots 3 turns worth of movement and combat actions for 4 dragons, in secret.
+At the end of the plotting phase, plotted actions are revealed to all players in a concise and easy-to-understand way.
+This is achieved by using a hex on the plotting board to visually distinguish the results of the various movement actions - the plotting board itself acts as a quick reference for where the dragon will end up after the plotted move.
+For combat actions, the various attacks are distinguished by the use of additional pegs (a line of pegs indicates a Fire Breath, as opposed to a single peg indicating a Fireball).
+After much experimentation I ended up with the following design:

-To plot actions, we design a peg which is easy to print in mass quantities.
+To plot actions, I designed a peg which is easy to print in mass quantities.
 Here is an example of a fully-plotted turn for a player, with movement and combat actions plotted for each of their dragons:

 This plotting board design allows players to hide their plotting actions during the plotting phase by holding the board vertically, but once revealed (placed down on the table) everything is easily seen at a glance by all other players.

-DragonLance has the players racing to the center of the map through checkpoints located on the opposite side of the board from their starting position.
-This arrangement ensures that players will come within range of each other, forcing a quick start to combat.
-We should have a similar mechanic in our game: players spiraling towards the center of the map before capturing the “flag” and returning it back to their starting position.
+DragonLance had the players racing to the center of the map through checkpoints located on the opposite side of the board from their starting position.
+This arrangement ensured that players will come within range of each other, forcing a quick start to combat.
+DragonWars has a similar mechanic: players spiral towards the center of the map before capturing the “flag” and returning it back to their starting position.

-Since we are making a dragon-themed game with strong visual appeal (with height being visually represented), there is an obvious solution: a tall mountain at the center of the map.
-At the summit of the mountain, we can place a dragon egg (as our “flag”).
-For more visual interest we can surround the mountain by a forest, and surround the forest by plains.
-Each player will have a starting lair for their dragons’ initial positions.
+As a dragon-themed game with strong visual appeal (with height being visually represented), there was an obvious solution: a tall mountain at the center of the map.
+A dragon egg (as the “flag”) is placed at the summit of the mountain.
+For more visual interest the mountain is surrounded by a forest, and the forest is surrounded by plains.
+Each player has a starting lair for their dragons’ initial positions.
 As a hex-based game this symmetry allows up to 6 players which is a good amount for a convention game.

-Our map (and the height of each terrain hex) will be the following:
+The map (and the height of each terrain hex) was designed as follows:

-The height of the mountain hexes requires players to spiral around the mountain to gain as much height as possible as quickly as possible on the way to the summit.
+The height of the mountain hexes requires players to spiral around the mountain to quickly gain as much height as possible on the way to the summit.

-For starting positions, players will have 3 hexes for their dragon lairs.
-Their Wyrmling will start on one of the field hexes just outside the lair, and inside the lair their Ancient will occupy the middle hex.
+For starting positions, players have 3 hexes for their dragon lairs.
+Their Wyrmling starts on one of the field hexes just outside the lair, and inside the lair their Ancient occupies the middle hex.
 The player can place their Drake and Elder on the left or right hexes at their discretion:

-For the size of each hex, we have a couple of considerations.
-We want the game to fit on a typical dining room table (a standard width of 36" to 40"), so that the game is still playable outside of a convention.
-And we need the hexes to be large enough to fit our dragon bases.
-A 3" diameter is the sweet spot:
+For the size of each hex, I had a couple of considerations.
+I wanted the game to fit on a typical dining room table (a standard width of 36" to 40"), so that the game is still playable outside of a convention setting.
+And the hexes needed to be large enough to fit the dragon bases.
+A 3" diameter was the sweet spot:

-3D-printed hexes of various colors are sufficient, but for a premium feel (and to maximize visual appeal at a convention) it would be ideal to have proper chipboard hexes with imagery on them.
-This can be achieved at home rather easily with color printouts, spray adhesive, chipboard (0.05" thick) and some method of cutting the chipboard (in our case, a 40W CO2 laser cutter):
+3D-printed hexes of various colors were sufficient, but for a premium feel (and to maximize visual appeal at a convention) it would be ideal to use proper chipboard hexes with imagery on them.
+This was achieved at home rather easily with color printouts, spray adhesive, chipboard (0.05" thick) and cutting the chipboard to size (a 40W CO2 laser cutter was used, but any other cutting tool would have worked):

-The 3D-printed terrain system should be modular (to allow easy packing and unpacking) and flexible enough to allow custom maps if players want to try something different.
-We want a system which snaps together easily and allows for variable height at arbitrary locations.
-We also need to keep in mind the required printing volume, as we cannot expect everyone to have a large-format 3D printer.
-We will stick with the dimensions of the extremely popular Ender 3 (220mm x 220mm x 250mm), as this is the most common entry-level FDM printer in the hobbyist community.
+The 3D-printed terrain system is modular (to allow easy packing and unpacking) and flexible enough to allow custom maps if players want to try something different.
+I wanted a system which snaps together easily and allows for variable height at arbitrary locations.
+I also needed to keep in mind the required printing volume, as I do not expect everyone to have access to a large-format 3D printer.
+I stick with the dimensions of the extremely popular Ender 3 (220mm x 220mm x 250mm), as this was the most common entry-level FDM printer in the hobbyist community.

-After various iterations we settle on the following modular components:
+After various iterations I settled on the following modular components:

 Assembly is simple:

-We need 4 types of dragons, representing 4 different life stages (increasing in size).
-The size of the hex constrains the size of our dragon bases, which gives us a volume to work within.
-We want distinct silhouettes which are easily discernible on the gameboard.
-We can throw together what we need in 3dsmax.
+I needed 4 types of dragons, representing 4 different life stages (increasing in size).
+The size of the hex constrained the size of the dragon bases, which gave a volume to work within.
+I wanted distinct silhouettes which are easily discernible on the gameboard.
+I kitbashed what was needed in 3dsmax.

 Wyrmling: